cnabio/duffle/docs/101-bundle-json.md

 The `image` field must give a path-like or URI-like representation of the location of the image.
 The expectation is that an installer should be able to locate the image (given the image type) without additional information.

-*TODO:* There is no reason, in principle, why only one invocation image is allowed.
-It would be possible to allow multiple invocation images, each with a different image type, so that installers could select the driver most applicable.

 ## The Image List

-The `bundle.json` maps container metadata (name, repository, tag) to placeholders within the bundle.
+The `bundle.json` maps image metadata (name, origin, tag) to placeholders within the bundle.
 This allows images to be renamed, relabeled, or replaced during the CNAB bundle build operation.
 It also specifies the parameters that may be overridden in this image, giving tooling the ability to expose configuration options.

-Supported substitution formats:

-- JSON
-- YAML
-- XML
+The following illustrates an `images` section:

 ```json
 { ​